robinrodricks/FluentListView/README.md

-How can I stop the user expanding/collapsing a group?[¶](#how-can-i-stop-the-user-expanding-collapsing-a-group "Permalink to this headline")
+How can I stop the user expanding/collapsing a group?
 -------------------------------------------------------------------------------------------------------------------------------------------------

 Listen for the GroupExpandingCollapsing event, and then set Canceled to _true_ if the event should be prevented.